rnshmel/signal_inspector/README.md

 5. **Register:** Add the tab to `apps/basic_signal_inspector.py`.

 ### DSP Utilities
 All heavy mathematical lifting resides in `utils/dsp_lib.py`.
-This ensures consistency across tabs (e.g., using the same FFT normalization) and allows for easier unit testing.
+This ensures consistency across tabs and allows for easier unit testing.

 ### Deployment
 Use `run.sh` for all execution.
 It handles: